Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 - Title: RSI Alert • {PAIR} ({TF})
 - Body: zone entered (Overbought/Oversold), RSI value, price, IST time.
 - Footer: The disclaimer appears once at the bottom of the email (not per pair).
-  - RSI and RSI Correlation: "Not financial advice. © FxLabs AI"
+- RSI: "Not financial advice. © FxLabs AI"
   - Heatmap/Indicator trackers and Daily: "Education only. © FxLabs AI" (or equivalent wording)

 **Defaults That Work**